Handmade Will Save the World

 Making is a special and magical thing.
 When you create something you can point to it and say “I made that.”
 It can spark a crafty revolution.
 With its inherent eco-friendly qualities, abilities to preserve a tradition, and teach a skill, making will ultimately save the world.

-Rand is a frequent contributor to Handmade Business magazine and the Craft Industry Alliance; her work has also appeared in Bust magazine, Studios magazine, The Crafts Report, and Etsy.
+Rand writes about the intersection of handmade and entrepreneurship.
+She has published work in Handmade Business magazine and the Craft Industry Alliance; her work has also appeared in Bust magazine, Studios magazine, The Crafts Report, and Etsy.
 Rand once served as arts editor at DCist (part of the Gothamist group) and as editor of Crafting for a Green World.